Class TensorNetwork

 inline bool operator<(const Edge &other) const

-inline auto first() const
+inline const auto &first() const

-inline auto second() const
+inline const auto &second() const

-inline auto first_position() const
+inline const auto &operator[](std::size_t i) const

 inline auto size() const